TanStack/table/docs/guide/custom-features.md

   // if you need to add header instance APIs...
   // interface Header<TData extends RowData, TValue> extends DensityHeader

-  // Note: declaration merging on `ColumnDef` is not possible because it is a type, not an interface.
+  // Note: declaration merging on `ColumnDef` is not possible because it is a complex type, not an interface.
   // But you can still use declaration merging on `ColumnDef.meta` }
 ```